nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-21532](https://jira.nuxeo.com/browse/NXP-21532).

-#### Better error message on invalid class in extension point contribution {{since '9.3'}}
+#### Better Error Message on Invalid Class in Extension Point Contribution {{since '9.3'}}

-When a contribution to the runtime expects a class name, and the effective contribution does not refer to a class, runtime exception has been made clearer and there is a warning at startup.
-Ex: "Failed to load contributions for component service:org.nuxeo.ecm.core.cache.config.bad"
+When a contribution to the runtime expects a class name, and the effective contribution does not refer to a class, runtime exception has been made clearer and there is now a warning at startup.
+Ex: "Failed to load contributions for component service:org.nuxeo.ecm.core.cache.config.bad".

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-22797](https://jira.nuxeo.com/browse/NXP-22797).